mwojnars/hypertag/docs/index.md

 ```

 There should be no empty lines between the two blocks in the code, otherwise a newline will still
 be inserted.
-Indentation of the modified block is preserved and applied to any newlines that
+Indentation of the appended block is preserved and applied to any newlines that
 may occur within the block's own body:

     p